Navani4218/Smart-Parking-System-/README.md

 In the future, we will implement IoT technology to wirelessly communicate with Arduino Board and Image processing for better detection of cars

+CONCLUSION:

+This is not a fully automated Smart Parking System.This project is a starting phase of Automation Parking.

+Thereby from this project, the implementation of automation parking was kickstarted.

+There can be improvements apart from our project such as IoT implementation and Image Processing Technique which adds more facilities to this project in various circumstances.

+Therefore our project will help people to find out whether the parking slot is available or not.
+In future developments, the implementation of IoT and Image Processing Techniques that serves as an addon feature and feasibility to this parking system